'The incident': More focus on direct management needed after Experience Regina rebrand, independent review finds

 “The completion of the independent review is a critical step in this process, and we want to be transparent with our stakeholders and community members as we move forward.”

-Recommendations include reviewing the organizational structure of REAL and Tourism Regina and ensuring “appropriate mentorship, supervision and accountability.”
+Recommendations include reviewing the organizational structure of REAL and Tourism Regina and ensuring “appropriate mentorship, supervision and accountability,” reviewing committee charters, procurement policies and risk priorities and defining what information should be shared with the board to allow it to carry out its responsibilities.

-Additionally, more of a focus on direct management to review internal project management, external communications and decision-making authority is required, the report read.
+Additionally, the report called for a focus on direct management to review internal project management, external communications and decision-making authority as well as the creation of a tourism advisory committee to “ensure Tourism Regina is reflective and inclusive of the citizens of our community.”

 Tim Reid will maintain his position as the President and CEO (PCEO) of REAL.